AbsurdePhoton/superpixels-segmentation-gui-opencv/README.md

   * you can set pixels with the left mouse button, and unset them with the right
   * use the <CTRL> key to floodfill entire zones, just like explained before
   * once a pixel is set, it can become the origin of a line:
-    * hold down the <SPACE> key and mouve the mouse over the viewport: a temporary line appears
+    * hold down the <X> key and mouve the mouse over the viewport: a temporary line appears
-    * release <SPACE> and the line is set
+    * release <X> and the line is set
     * the end of a line becomes the new origin from which you can draw another one
     * click with the left mouse button to set a pixel to change once again the origin of the lines
   * when you are done with drawing: